-When financial aid like scholarships and grants comes up short, federal student loans can help bridge the gap.
+When financial aid, such as scholarships and grants, comes up short, federal student loans can help bridge the gap.

-Subsidized Direct Loans may be offered to undergrads only, and have benefits in terms of who pays the interest during certain periods.
+Subsidized Direct Loans are only available to undergrads with financial need.
+The U.S. Department of Education (ED) pays the interest on these loans during certain periods.

-When a college sends an aid offer, the student must indicate which financial aid to accept.
-Here, we’re looking at Unsubsidized Direct Student Loans and how they can help you pay for college.
+When a college sends an aid offer, you must indicate which financial aid you want to accept.
+Here, we’ll look at Unsubsidized Direct Student Loans and how they can help you pay for college.

 What Is an Unsubsidized Student Loan?

-The Department of Education provides Federal Direct Unsubsidized Student Loans as one of four options under the William D. Ford Federal Direct Loan Program.
-(Direct Subsidized Loans, Direct PLUS Loans, and Direct Consolidation Loans are the other types.)
+The Department of Education provides Federal Direct Unsubsidized Student Loans under the William D. Ford Federal Direct Loan Program.
+Other types of Direct Loans available in this program include Direct Subsidized Loans, Direct PLUS Loans, and Direct Consolidation Loans.

-Unsubsidized loans provide undergraduate and graduate-level students with a fixed-rate financing option to help fund their college education.
+Unsubsidized loans provide undergraduate and graduate students with a fixed-rate financing option to help fund their college education.

 Unlike Direct Subsidized Loans, unsubsidized student loans are not based on financial need.
-This means that any student may receive unsubsidized loan funding, as long as it meets the Department of Education’s general eligibility requirements.
+This means that any student may receive unsubsidized loan funding, as long as they meet the Department of Education’s general eligibility requirements.

 How Do Unsubsidized Student Loans Work?